 - Attested copies of the final transcript of 4-year Honors / 2-year Conventional Bachelors and / or 2-year Conventional Masters degree

 - FCCU students need to attach the attested copy of their official Baccalaureate transcript

 - Students can submit their Transcript at least till the 7th semester at the time of form submission.
 If offered admission they must submit an attested copy of their complete official Transcript within 30 days of the beginning of the semester

 - Students having a foreign Bachelors Degree must get their Equivalence from HEC

 - Experience Letters showing at least 4 years of work experience

 - Statement of purpose (300 – 500 words) describing the reason(s) why the student is applying to the program, long-term goals and the reason(s) for selecting Forman Christian College

 - Two recent passport-sized photographs

-- Two copies of the student’s CNIC and of the father / guardian
+- One copy each of the student’s CNIC and of the father/guardian

 Attach all the required documents including the paid challan form to the Admission form and submit it in the Admission Office.
 All applicants must collect their Admit Slip from the Admission Office.